-Drugs metabolised by cytochrome P450
+Drugs Metabolized by Cytochrome P450

-Linezolid is not detectably metabolised by the cytochrome P450 (CYP) enzyme system and it does not induce or inhibit any of the clinically significant human CYP isoforms (1A2, 2C9, 2C19, 2D6, 2E1, 3A4).
-Similarly, linezolid does not induce P450 isoenzymes in rats.
+Linezolid is not detectably metabolized by the cytochrome P450 (CYP) enzyme system and it does not induce or inhibit the activities of clinically significant human CYP isoforms (1A2, 2C9, 2C19, 2D6, 2E1, 3A4).
 Therefore, no CYP450-induced drug interactions are expected with linezolid.
 Drugs such as warfarin and phenytoin, which are CYP2C9 substrates, may be given with linezolid without changes in dosage regimen.